gabrielmccoll/Nuget-Server---Azure/Nuget in Azurept1.md

 	New-AzureRmWebApp -ResourceGroupName $name -Name "$name-WA" -Location $location -AppServicePlan $name

-Boom, you now have a place to put your Nuget Server code.
+Boom, you now have a place to put your Nuget Server.

 ### 2. Create Service Principal, make Owner of Resource Group

 There might be a better way to do this using Managed Instances but this’ll do for now.
 You’ll notice the repeated variable from the last script.
 Again, these could easily be a one shot script but It’s easier to explain if I break it down.
 At the end I might try to make one big beautiful script that just makes it all work.
 Vote in the comments!
 Kidding!
 I don’t allow comments.
-I just assume you all love me.
+I just assume it's all gravy.

 This and all the other pieces of code are in Source Control (as they should be!) and you can get to them [here](https://github.com/gabrielmccoll/Nuget-Server---Azure).